hack101/lesson5/README.md

 </head>
 ```

 But it's STILL not working!
 Worse, the console doesn't also have any error message this time, so you don't even know how to start looking for errors.
 The thing to do at this point is to search for similar problems on Google, and maybe skim through some jQuery and JavaScript tutorials to see if someone mentions anything like this.
-If all else fails, ask for help on StackOverflow, or if you're scared to post there, ask on Hack101 discussion board here!
+If all else fails, ask for help on StackOverflow, or if you're scared to post there, ask on the Hack101 discussion board!

 The thing we're doing wrong here is that the script livecount.js is loaded and executed in the head tag.
 The browser hasn't even taken a look at the body section yet, and therefore the DOM does not yet contain any element with id "inputText".
 In the line `var textbox = $("#inputText");`, `textbox` therefore becomes an empty element, and our event_handlers do not get attached properly.